billynewport/datasurface/docs/yellow_dp/HOWTO_Setup_YellowDataPlatform_Environment.md

 ## Overview

 This document provides a step-by-step guide to set up a complete YellowDataPlatform environment on Kubernetes.

+It is designed as an AI first document, easy to following repeatedly by an AI assistant to speed installs.

 The setup uses a two-ring approach:

 - **Ring 0**: Generate bootstrap artifacts (runs in Docker container)
 - **Ring 1**: Deploy to Kubernetes with full infrastructure (requires secrets and K8s cluster)